chyavan-mc/STA-380/Solutions.md

 }
 ```

-Now using the above weight vectors, let us predict the author name of
+Now, using the above weight vectors, let us predict the author name of
 the test data.
-We do this by calculation the log probabilities of all
+We do this by calculating the log probabilities of all
 documents across all authors.
 The author with the highest value will be
 the most probable author for that document.